-SHP supports nearly 5,000 people a year and around 3,600 at any one time.
+SHP supports around 7,000 people a year.
 Many of these people have multiple support needs and will need access to many services and types of advice to help them get back on their feet.

 SHP’s approach to working with the homeless is based on their full involvement in their support planning.
 Each individual that comes to SHP for support has a designated support worker to assess their needs and draw up a detailed and time limited support plan with them.
 Through regular keywork sessions we monitor progress along eight themes to ensure all of the client’s support needs are addressed at a pace that works for them.

 Meeting current needs and ensuring clients have the skills and financial means to sustain a tenancy in the future.

 Supporting clients to build and sustain appropriate peer relationships, address isolation and manage difficult family relationships.

 Helping clients engage with the mental health services they need to alleviate their symptoms.

 Minimising harm and motivating clients to enter and sustain treatment.